-The Independent Commission on Unclaimed Assets is established, with Sir Ronald Cohen as chair.
-It is set up to consider how unclaimed assets (money sitting untouched for 15 years in dormant bank and building society accounts) could be best used to benefit society.
+The Independent Commission on Unclaimed Assets was established, with Sir Ronald Cohen as chair.
+It was set up to consider how unclaimed assets (money sitting untouched for 15 years in dormant bank and building society accounts) could be best used to benefit society.

-The Commission’s final report says the social sector is in urgent need of greater investment and professional support.
-It recommends the creation of an independent ‘Social Investment Bank’, using the capital from dormant bank and building society accounts, to act as a wholesaler of capital.
-The ‘Bank’ would invest in new and existing social investment finance intermediaries (SIFIs) and ultimately increase the amount of finance available to the social sector.
+The Commission’s report says the social sector is in urgent need of greater investment and professional support.
+It recommends the creation of an independent ‘Social Investment Bank’, using the capital from dormant bank and building society accounts.
+The ‘Bank’ would invest in social investment finance intermediaries.

 The UK Government commits to using all dormant accounts money available for spending in England to establish a social investment wholesale institution.
 This ‘Big Society Bank’ will develop and grow a sustainable market for social investment in the UK.